ngkore/docs/ntn/delay-tolerant-networking.md

 ## The Bundle Protocol

 At the core of DTN is the Bundle Protocol (BP), implemented as a store-and-forward overlay.
-This protocol sits above the transport (or directly above lower network layers) and manages end-to-end message reliability and custody transfers, regardless of underlying network disruptions.
+This protocol sits above the transport (or directly above lower network layers) and manages end-to-end message reliability and custody transfers, regardless of underlying network disruptions. <br><br>

-### Essential Components
+**Essential Components**

 - **Bundle Agents:** Nodes responsible for processing, storing, and forwarding message bundles, analogous to logistical hubs in space or disrupted networks.
 - **Custody Transfer:** Explicit delegation of delivery responsibility at each hop, enabling robust delivery in the absence of a real-time path.
 - **Contact Graph Routing (CGR):** Routing decisions are made using a time-evolving contact plan, supporting scheduled or predicted network dynamics.
 - **Endpoint Identifiers (EIDs):** Abstract, URI-based identifiers allowing flexible addressing decoupled from immediate network presence.

-### Operational Workflow
+**Operational Workflow**

 1. **Discovery:** Nodes determine future or potential communication contacts using orbit predictions, schedules, or mobility patterns.
 2. **Negotiation:** Nodes may establish contact parameters (timing, bandwidth, duration) to optimize use of limited communication windows.